Northern Cape Information | Conference Venues Northern Cape | Conference Centres | Conferences Northern Cape

 Northern Cape Demographics

-About 68% of the population speak Afrikaans, with other languages being Setswana, Xhosa and English.
-The last remaining true San (Bushmen) people live in the Kalahari area of the Northern Cape.
-The area, especially along the Orange and Vaal rivers, is rich in San rock engravings.
-A good collection can be seen at the McGregor Museum in Kimberley.
-The province is also rich in fossils.
+About 68% of the population in the Northern Cape speak Afrikaans, other languages being Xhosa, English and Setswana.
+The last remaining true San (Bushmen) people live in the Kalahari region.
+The area along the Vaal and Orange rivers are rich in San rock engravings.
+A good selection of these engravings can be seen at the McGregor Museum in Kimberley.
+The Northern Cape province is also rich in fossils.

 Towns and Suburbs of the Northern Cape province of South Africa